 This article got me thinking.
 I had something like 90,000 miles with Delta and a fair bit of free time.
 Why not take a trip?

-All this to say: good job, Delta.
+So what’s my review of the Delta International Economy experience?
+Good job, Delta.
 Your international Economy class upgrades are top-notch and give an experience that nearly rivals the international Business class experience.
 Read on to find out why!

 Please note: this post may contain affiliate links.
 What that means is, if you click a link and make a purchase, I may make a small commission at no additional cost to you.
 For more details, please read my Affiliate Disclosure.

 Boarding the plane felt like boarding any other flight.
 Delta advertises a “Welcome Bellini” but don’t expect it until you reach cruising altitude (more on that later!)

 Once you find your seat, you’ll be greeted with a pretty nice amenity kit.

 Included in Delta’s international Economy class amenity kit is an eye mask, earplugs, toothbrush, and hand towelette.
 Not bad!
 You also get a pillow, a blanket, and headphones if you want them.

 I’ve never gotten an amenity kit in Economy class… so this was pleasantly surprising.
 It’s possible it’s just a Comfort+ benefit, I’m not sure.